Janfusun Fancyworld

+The park occupies an area of approximately 60 ha and features a large ferris wheel, the Sky Wheel, a powered rollercoaster by Zamperla and two rollercoasters manufactured by Swiss company Bolliger and Mabillard (B&M).

 Ferris wheel

 Janfusun Fancyworld is the home of the 88 m tall Sky Wheel, a giant Ferris wheel.
 It has 50 passenger capsules and offers views across the Chianan Plain.

 Roller coasters

-The park's roller coasters include Diving Machine G5 and Insane Speed, both built by Swiss manufacturer Bolliger & Mabillard.
+The park's roller coasters are: